pereirarodrigo/pereirarodrigo/README.md

 * :student: I have a B.Sc. in Computer Science degree from the Universidade Cidade de São Paulo (UNICID) and a postgraduate degree in Artificial Intelligence and Machine Learning at the Pontifícia Universidade Católica de Minas Gerais (PUC Minas);

-* :technologist: I'm currently working as a data engineer at DHAUZ, a brazilian analytics consulting company;
+* :technologist: I'm currently working as a data engineer at DHAUZ Analytics, a brazilian AI-focused consulting company;

 * :mailbox: The easiest way to reach me is through my [email](mailto:pereirarodrigocs@gmail.com).